jamesmontemagno/MediaPlugin/nuget/readme.txt

 ## Additional Required Setup (Please Read!)

 ## Android
-You must set your app to compile against API 25 or higher and be able to install the latest android support libraries.

 In  your BaseActivity or MainActivity (for Xamarin.Forms) add this code:

 Add usings: